Mahad Shahzad combats senior isolation with "Chatting to Wellness"

 Despite mental health being largely discussed today and taken care of, the main focus is on the youth.
 Rarely someone talks about the mental health of the senior age-group.
-Learning about the over double suicide rate amongst elderly and little to no mental health support systems designed specifically for seniors inspired him to start a program that serves them.
+Learning about the over double suicide rate amongst the elderly and little to no mental health support systems designed specifically for seniors inspired him to start a program that serves them.

 In the summers of 2017, Mahad started 'Chatting to Wellness’ with his friends being the first volunteers.
-Chatting to Wellness is a non-profit organization that serves to combat senior isolation and loneliness; particularly seniors living in retirement homes, long term care homes and living independently in remote areas by providing them company, hearing their stories, and allowing them an outlet to express themselves.
+Chatting to Wellness is a non-profit organization that serves to combat senior isolation and loneliness; particularly seniors living in retirement homes, long term care homes, and living independently in remote areas by providing them company, hearing their stories, and allowing them an outlet to express themselves.

 Mahad kick-started the initiative by investing $1000 in it.
-In the start, going to health care centres and getting there approval was the biggest challenge as an 18-year-old business student.
-A lot of barriers, questions and procedures were involved in the initial stage.
+In the start, going to health care centers and getting there approval was the biggest challenge as an 18-year-old business student.
+A lot of barriers, questions, and procedures were involved in the initial stage.
 He even faced rejection from the customers.
 But instead of giving up, Mahad pushed forward and tried understanding why the customers were saying no. It helped him convert negative responses into affirmatives.
 He surely teaches how one should analyze criticism and failure rather than depressing over it.

 Chatting to Wellness is one of a kind and is focused on unscripted conversation and genuine connection.
 It provides 1on1 chatting sessions to residents of retirement homes in Southern Ontario.
 Chatting Sessions allow seniors to speak their minds and share their stories with the chatters.
 Studies have found that simply talking to someone helps to reduce stress and worry, which in turn, helps to improve the mental health of the person.
 Feedbacks have shown that 90% of seniors who received three consecutive Chatting Sessions have shown increased engagement with their community.

 'Chatting to Wellness’ works with a mission.
-A mission to abolish senior isolation and provide mental health services to the ageing population while providing youth with learning opportunities about mental health, health care, senior care, and leadership.
+A mission to abolish senior isolation and provide mental health services to the aging population while providing youth with learning opportunities about mental health, health care, senior care, and leadership.
 Also, these conversations teach youth a lot about life and the world, since experiences are a treasure of knowledge.

-In response to COVID-19 outbreak, the government issued Social Distancing rules which restricted non-essential visits and group activities.
+In response to the COVID-19 outbreak, the government issued Social Distancing rules which restricted non-essential visits and group activities.
 Initially, chatting sessions were held in person but to help seniors who are self-isolating and to combat loneliness which has increased a lot during the pandemic.
 Chatting to Wellness launched free chatting sessions via Phone calls.
 Chatters (local university students) are available every weekday evening to chat with seniors.